Ross-Byrne/CountdownRacket/README.md

 The program uses Reverse Polish Notation (RPN) to evaluate the possible solutions.
 So to do this, first a list of all RPN patterns are generated.
 This includes all of the possible patterns for 6 numbers, 5 numbers, 4 numbers, 3 numbers and 2 numbers.
 This is required because not all of the 6 numbers are required to reach the target number.

 ### Step Three
 The RPN patterns are validated, to make sure they are valid RPN patterns.
+This function is very similar to the function that actually evaluates the Reverse Polish Notation.

 ### Step Four
 We get the cartesian product of lists size 5, 4, 3, 2 and 1 of the 4 operators allowed.
 These operators are the addition, subtraction, multiplication and division operators.
 The cartesian product is a way of getting all of the possible combinations of 4 items, in lists that size are larger then the original.
 It also works for generating lists that are smaller then the original size, in this case, 4.